-This two-week, 2-credit course travels in May but counts as a Spring course.
+This 2-week, 3-credit course travels in May but counts as a Spring course.
 Explore the city that Jorge Luis Borges roamed, see the museums, visit the most beautiful cafes in the world and walk through the most renowned cemetery this side of Paris.
 This city, in fact, is called the "Paris of the Western Hemisphere" for a good reason.
 You don't even need to speak Spanish.

 Want to see England the way Jane Austin saw it?
 You can -- if you are awarded one of the dozen or so fellowships that Mr. Charles F.Green III provides. details are here.